 A heavy heart rate, bounding heart or a rapid heart rate is a serious medical concern.
-Minimal exertion can sometimes cause a heavy heart rate when you are suffering from an underlying medical condition.
+Minimal exertion can sometimes cause a heavy heart rate when you have an underlying medical condition.
 The University of Maryland Medical Center reports that the pulsing veins in your neck can sometimes reveal a heavy heart rate and you may also experience a rapid pulse.

 Video of the Day

-If you are suffering from a medical condition that is causing you to have a heavy heart rate then you may also have other symptoms.
+If you have a medical condition that is causing you to have a heavy heart rate then you may also have other symptoms.
 Some of these other symptoms can include shortness of breath, dizziness, and chest pains, left-sided shoulder pain, neck pain and even throbbing pain in your teeth.

 To identify the exact cause of your heavy heart rate with minimal exertion your health care provider may do a physical exam followed by a battery of tests.
 The National Library of Medicine reports that your physician may do a blood count test, chest X-ray, electrocardiogram and an echocardiogram.